-"Fraudulent CNP Transaction" means a CNP Transaction which is also a Fraudulent Transaction.
+Inserted "Fraudulent CNP Transaction" means a CNP Transaction which is also a effective 1.07.19 Fraudulent Transaction.

-"Fraudulent Transaction" means a Transaction reported to an international card scheme as fraudulent which:
+Amended "Fraudulent Transaction" means a Transaction reported to a card scheme as effective 1.1.24 fraudulent which:

-- (a) includes but is not limited to unauthorised payment transactions and authorised payers acting dishonestly; - (b) but excludes Transactions with Cards that were originally established using stolen or false identity information.
+- includes but is not limited to unauthorised payment transactions and (a) authorised payers acting dishonestly; - but excludes Transactions with Cards that were originally established (b) using stolen or false identity information.

 "HMAC" and "Hash-based Message Authentication Code" is a specific construction for calculating a message authentication code (MAC) involving a cryptographic hash function in combination with a secret key.
-HMACs are formed in conformance with AS2805.4.2 Electronic funds transfer-Requirements for interfaces Information technology -- Security techniques -- Message Authentication Codes (MACs) - Mechanisms using a dedicated hash-function.
+HMACs are formed in conformance with AS2805.4.2 Electronic funds transfer-Requirements for interfaces Information technology -- Security techniques --Message Authentication Codes (MACs) - Mechanisms using a dedicated hashfunction.